 1. Suppose that we have a percentage γ=0.5 of nodes behaving selfishly.
 Which is the maximum possible percentage of issued transactions under the strategy S₁?
 Clearly, it is 0.5, since the non-greedy nodes can not choose the strategy S₁.
 So, the possible p will be 0≤p≤0.5.
 Now, in order to obtain a percentage of issued transactions under the strategy S₁ of p=0.07, we must have θ=0.14.
 So, this will be the Nash Equilibrium.

 2. Now suppose that we have a percentage γ=0.05 of nodes behaving selfishly.
 Which is the maximum percentage of issued transactions under the strategy S₁?
-Clearly, it is 0.05, for the same reasons of the other example.
+Clearly, it is 0.05, for the same reasons as the other example.
 So, the possible p will be 0≤p≤0.05, meaning that, in this case, we will always have an ‘optimized’ strategy with a smaller cost, for all values of possible p.
 So, all the selfish nodes will choose the ‘optimized’ strategy (that means, θ=1).

 Summing up, if the costs of the nodes under strategy S₁ equals the costs of the nodes under strategy S₀ at p=p , the Nash equilibrium will be at θ = min(1,p/γ).
 One possible direct application of this information could be for the improvement (in a game theoretical aspect) of the default tip selection algorithm.
 If we change the current default tip selection algorithm for one that uses S₁ at a percentage p of the time and S₀ the rest of it, since the selfish nodes will also tend to that point when on equilibrium, the selfish nodes will have no incentive at all to deviate from the default strategy.

-Now that we have already found the Nash equilibrium, a question remains unanswered: what cost does the presence of selfish strategies imposes on the overall functioning of the system?
+Now that we have already found the Nash equilibrium, a question remains unanswered: what cost does the presence of selfish strategies impose on the overall functioning of the system?
 Will the non-selfish nodes be harmed (when compared to a situation where there are no selfish nodes at all) in a meaningful way?

 The following graphic (Figure 2) shows the average cost increase imposed on the nodes following the default strategy by the selfish nodes.
-Let W(p) be the non-greedy nodes costs depicted in Figure 1.
+Let W(p) be the costs of the non-greedy nodes depicted in Figure 1.
 The cost increase is calculated as (W(p)-W(0))/W(0), so the cost increase is the difference (in percentage) of the cost of a non-selfish node in the presence of a percentage p of selfish transactions and the cost of a non-selfish node when there are no selfish transactions at all.
 As shown in the graph, the average cost increase imposed on the non-greedy nodes found is actually negative, meaning that the presence of selfish nodes, on average, will not harm the other nodes for the low α regime at all.

 Note that the above result will not necessarily hold for a higher α.
 Also, we are not claiming here that the selfish nodes always help the non-selfish ones, since we are just analyzing averages, not all the distribution of the node’s costs.
-For instance, wide distributions (meaning that some nodes will have a very low cost and the others a very high one) might disturb the system functioning.
+For instance, wide distributions (meaning that some nodes will have a very low cost and others a very high one) might disturb the system's functioning.
 So, a deeper analysis should be done on this subject in further studies.

-Moreover, we show that the gains of the greedy nodes over the non-greedy ones are not economically attractive (note in Figure 3 that the maximum possible gain in this case is a little over 10%) when compared with some intrinsic growth in the computational costs, meaning that the gains from acting selfishly are small (or perhaps even negative) when compared to simply following the default tip selection algorithm of the non-selfish nodes.
-Also, we don’t have in consideration the “social costs” of being greedy, since, when a node is spotted as selfish, it can be avoided by the other nodes, which means that, in the long run, this node may be “banned” from the network, even when nobody is forcing the other nodes to do so.
+Moreover, we show that the gains of the greedy nodes over the non-greedy ones are not economically attractive (note in Figure 3 that the maximum possible gain, in this case, is a little over 10%) when compared with some intrinsic growth in the computational costs, meaning that the gains from acting selfishly are small (or perhaps even negative) when compared to simply following the default tip selection algorithm of the non-selfish nodes.
+Also, we don’t have under consideration the “social costs” of being greedy, since, when a node is spotted as selfish, it can be avoided by the other nodes, which means that, in the long run, this node may be “banned” from the network, even when nobody is forcing the other nodes to do so.

 Summing up, the preliminary results of this research have confirmed some of the intuitions of the authors about how the Tangle might evolve in the presence of greedy nodes.
-Further research will include the expansion of the space of possible greedy tip selection strategies, running simulations with ML and AI techniques, and continue to optimize the default tip selection algorithm to be the optimal strategy for both selfish and non-selfish nodes.
+Further research will include the expansion of the space of possible greedy tip selection strategies, running simulations with ML and AI techniques, and continuing to optimize the default tip selection algorithm to be the optimal strategy for both selfish and non-selfish nodes.